-If you’re good at planning and have the time spare, a recovery day before and afterwards make a lot of sense.
-Before going to a conference I’ll keep the diary clear on the day before and afterwards.
+The best introvert hangover cure needs some planning and spare time.
+If you can do it, a recovery day before and afterwards make a lot of sense.
+Before going to a conference a clear day helps reduce symptoms and afterwards allows recovery..

 Before makes sure you’re as fresh as possible on arrival.
 Try things that are easy and refreshing.
 Maybe pottering around at home, light work, housework, a long walk.
 Things so you’ve got less to worry about the next day, clear the decks.

 Afterwards is about recovery.
 Acknowledge this is how you’ll feel, plan to do something about it.
 Some introverts spend time alone (possibly even without partner!).
 Do something relaxing that allows you to recover and wipes your mind of the hangover!
 What is meaningful for you and stops you thinking about anything (so you’re not even worrying about recovering!)?
 Long bath, duvet day, lazing around, box-set on Netflix, going for a run, long walk and then slobbing out; what works for you?
 Don’t focus on clearing your mind and don’t worry about the fact that you’re tired, or it’s harder to recover!